 Evolution of Food Waste Product Development student Competition

-RCA will hold the Evolution of Food Waste Product Development Competition on Tuesday, March 27, 2018 in Savannah, Georgia.
+RCA held the Evolution of Food Waste Product Development Competition on Tuesday, March 27, 2018 in Savannah, Georgia.

 - Provide a creative opportunity for students to network with food industry professionals;